SamuelLangenfeld/rain_logs/README.md

 ## Known Issues

-This data is not 100% accurate.
+The data is not 100% accurate.

 The application gets data from the national weather service and parses it, looking for the "precipitaitonLastHour" value.
 Almost all observation stations give this value, but I have seen some that do not.
 In that case the precipitation data for your project site will not be updated or entered.